AdoptOpenJDK/TSC/CONTRIBUTING.md

 ## Joining the GitHub Org and Teams

-Please raise an [openjdk-TSC issue](https://github.com/AdoptOpenJDK/TSC/issues) if you'd like to be added to the AdoptOpenJDK GitHub organisation and you'll be directed to the appropriate team(s).
+Please raise an [TSC issue](https://github.com/AdoptOpenJDK/TSC/issues) if you'd like to be added to the AdoptOpenJDK GitHub organisation and you'll be directed to the appropriate team(s).

 Thanks!
 The AdoptOpenJDK Community.